Skip to content

 Finding paediatric OT support in Port Macquarie, NSW

-If your child has a disability or developmental delay, they may be eligible for support through the National Disability Insurance Scheme (NDIS).
-In New South Wales, many occupational therapists work with NDIS participants.
-If you think your child might be eligible, speaking with your GP is a good starting point.
-They can help you understand whether an NDIS assessment might be relevant for your situation.
+If your child has a disability or developmental delay, you may be eligible for support through the National Disability Insurance Scheme (NDIS).
+In New South Wales, the NDIS can fund occupational therapy services for eligible participants.
+If you think your child might qualify, your GP or local health service can provide information about the application process.

 No availability in Port Macquarie right now?

-We'll email you when paediatric OT clinics in Port Macquarie start accepting new patients.
+We'll email you when paediatric OT clinics in Port Macquarie start accepting new clients.

 Looking beyond Port Macquarie?